 Michigan State University – M.S.
 Electrical and Computer Engineering 2026

-2019 Indiana State University – Welcome Host
+Indiana State University – M.B.A Concentration: Governmental Affairs 2028

-Grid Connected Inverter MATLAB Simulation
+Technical Focus: Grid Connected Inverter MATLAB Simulation

 Most automotive electrification systems focus on grid-to-vehicle power transfer, where grid-connected chargers deliver high-voltage DC power to vehicles.
 However, the reverse capability—vehicle-to-grid (V2G) technology—opens up exciting possibilities.